The Swinhoe’s Softshell Turtle (Rafetus swinhoei) Project

 A workshop was held in April 2009 with the lake owners, local schools, FPD, Peoples Committee and management from a golf course situated on a peninsula in the lake, wherein collaboration began to protect Dong Mo and create a haven for the species.

 Xuan Khanh lake, just several kilometres from Dong Mo lake, was brought to ATP/IMC’s attention in 2016 following reports of a large softshell turtle by fishermen.
 ATP began to conduct more extensive observations and interviews here and were confident of the presence of something interesting but could not photograph or confirm an individual of Rafetus swinhoei.
-In December 2017, ATP/IMC collaborated with the Wildlife Conservation Society Vietnam and Washington University Vietnam to use environmental DNA (eDNA) analysis to try and confirm the presence of the species in Xuan Khanh.
+In December 2017, ATP/IMC collaborated with the Wildlife Conservation Society – Vietnam programme and Washington State University to use environmental DNA (eDNA) analysis to try and confirm the presence of the species in Xuan Khanh.
 Efforts paid off in April 2018, when ATP was able to confirm the second wild individual of Rafetus swinhoei in Xuan Khanh lake.
 ATP/IMC maintains constant presence here, after hiring a local counterpart, in the hope of learning more about this shy and elusive animal.

 The ATP/IMC team continues to visit, monitor and hire local counterparts at other potential sites to seek for the existence of other individuals and hopefully use eDNA to help confirm more animals.

 A firm collaboration known as Rafetus Alliance between the ATP/IMC, Turtle Survival Alliance, the Wildlife Conservation Society, Washington State University, Global Wildlife Conservation and the Centre for Natural Resources and Environmental Studies (CRES) – Hanoi, has been developed for the conservation of the Swinhoe’s Softshell Turtle in Vietnam.
 We hope to bring more on this soon.